 - Documents are customizable as all templates are in Microsoft Word format

 - Guides & samples on how to use Contingency plan templates are in PDF format

-- Average implementation time is around 4-8 weeks
+- The average implementation time is around 4-8 weeks

 - CHPSE training for the compliance officer helps with the hands-on implementation

 - Call in support included if you have questions